-- 2020 which shall be known as the South Ponderosa Gorge Wilderness. - 3 (22) Certain lands managed by the Little Snake 4 Field Office of the Bureau of Land Management 5 which comprise approximately 33,168 acres, as gen6 erally depicted on a map titled "Diamond Breaks 7 Proposed Wilderness", and dated February 4, 2020 8 which shall be known as the Diamond Breaks Wil9 derness.

-(23) Certain lands managed by the Tres Rios Field Office of the Bureau of Land Management which comprises approximately 4,782 acres, as generally depicted on the map titled "Papoose & Cross Canyon Proposed Wilderness'", and dated January 29, 2020 which shall be known as the Papoose Canyon Wilderness.

-17 (c) WEST ELK ADDITION.-Certain lands in the 18 State of Colorado administered by the Gunnison Field Of-19 fice of the Bureau of Land Management, the United 20 States National Park Service, and the Bureau of Reclama-21 tion, which comprise approximately 6,695 acres, as gen-22 erally depicted on a map titled "West Elk Addition Pro-23 posed Wilderness", dated October 9, 2019, are hereby des-24 ignated as wilderness and, therefore, as components of the 25 National Wilderness Preservation System and are hereby incorporated in and shall be deemed to be a part of the West Elk Wilderness designated by Public Law 88-577.
-The boundary adjacent to Blue Mesa Reservoir shall be 50 feet landward from the water's edge, and shall change according to the water level.
+1 2020 which shall be known as the South Ponderosa 2 Gorge Wilderness.
+3 (22) Certain lands managed by the Little Snake 4 Field Office of the Bureau of Land Management 5 which comprise approximately 33,168 acres, as gen- 6 erally depicted on a map titled "Diamond Breaks 7 Proposed Wilderness", and dated February 4, 2020 8 which shall be known as the Diamond Breaks Wil- 9 derness.
+10 (23) Certain lands managed by the Tres Rios 11 Field Office of the Bureau of Land Management 12 which comprises approximately 4,782 acres, as gen- 13 erally depicted on the map titled "Papoose & Cross 14 Canyon Proposed Wilderness''", and dated January 15 29, 2020 which shall be known as the Papoose Can- 16 yon Wilderness.
+17 (c) West Elk Addition.-Certain lands in the 18 State of Colorado administered by the Gunnison Field Of- 19 fice of the Bureau of Land Management, the United 20 States National Park Service, and the Bureau of Reclama- 21 tion, which comprise approximately 6,695 acres, as gen- 22 erally depicted on a map titled "West Elk Addition Pro- 23 posed Wilderness", dated October 9, 2019, are hereby des- 24 ignated as wilderness and, therefore, as components of the 25 National Wilderness Preservation System and are hereby

-6 (d) MAPS AND DESCRIPTIONS.-As soon as prac-7 ticable after the date of enactment of the Act. the Sec-8 retary shall file a map and a boundary description of each 9 area designated as wilderness by this section with the 10 Committee on Natural Resources of the House of Representatives and the Committee on Energy and Natural 11 Resources of the Senate.
-Each map and boundary descrip-12 tion shall have the same force and effect as if included 13 in this subtitle, except that the Secretary may correct cler-14 15 ical and typographical errors in the map or boundary description.
-The maps and boundary descriptions shall be 16 17 on file and available for public inspection in the Office of 18 the Director of the Bureau of Land Management, Department of the Interior, and in the Office of the Chief of 19 the Forest Service, Department of Agriculture, as appro-20 21 priate.
+- 1 incorporated in and shall be deemed to be a part of the - 2 West Elk Wilderness designated by Public Law 88-577. - 3 The boundary adjacent to Blue Mesa Reservoir shall be - 4 50 feet landward from the water's edge, and shall change - 5 according to the water level. - 6 (d) Maps and Descriptions.-As soon as prac- - 7 ticable after the date of enactment of the Act, the Sec- - 8 retary shall file a map and a boundary description of each - 9 area designated as wilderness by this section with the - 10 Committee on Natural Resources of the House of Rep- - 11 resentatives and the Committee on Energy and Natural - 12 Resources of the Senate.
+Each map and boundary descrip- - 13 tion shall have the same force and effect as if included - 14 in this subtitle, except that the Secretary may correct cler- - 15 ical and typographical errors in the map or boundary de- - 16 scription.
+The maps and boundary descriptions shall be - 17 on file and available for public inspection in the Office of - 18 the Director of the Bureau of Land Management, Depart- - 19 ment of the Interior, and in the Office of the Chief of - 20 the Forest Service, Department of Agriculture, as appro- - 21 priate. - 22 (e) State and Private Lands.-Lands within the - 23 exterior boundaries of any wilderness area designated - 24 under this section that are owned by a private entity or - 25 by the State of Colorado, including lands administered by

-(e) STATE AND PRIVATE LANDS.-Lands within the exterior boundaries of any wilderness area designated under this section that are owned by a private entity or by the State of Colorado, including lands administered by the Colorado State Land Board, shall be included within such wilderness area if such lands are acquired by the United States.
-Such lands may be acquired by the United States only as provided in the Wilderness Act (16 U.S.C.
-1131 et seq.).
+- 1 the Colorado State Land Board, shall be included within - 2 such wilderness area if such lands are acquired by the - 3 United States.
+Such lands may be acquired by the United - 4 States only as provided in the Wilderness Act (16 U.S.C. - 5 1131 et seq.).